Five Year Reflection: Aligning Board and Staff

 We have tried to attract the right people and hold each other accountable in these ways:

-We've put a great deal of thought into the attributes we want in Board members — both those attributes on which we want diversity and those attributes we want uniformity.
+We've put a great deal of thought into the attributes we want in board members — both those attributes on which we want diversity and those attributes we want uniformity.
 We have set specific targets for those attributes on which we are seeking diversity.
-For example, our last five-year Board composition plan focused on geographic and racial diversity, as well as increasing the number of Board members who are alumni of our programs.
+For example, our last five-year board composition plan focused on geographic and racial diversity, as well as increasing the number of board members who are alumni of our programs.
 As an aside, we met those goals, and are working on a new plan now.
-More recently, we formalized the set of attributes that we are looking for in every Board member.
-(See sidebar: What We Are Looking For In Bush Foundation Board Members.)
-We are using these to guide our Board cultivation process, including doing discreet reference checks to confirm that each candidate has these attributes before we ever reach out to them about the possibility of Board service.
+More recently, we formalized the set of attributes that we are looking for in every board member.
+(See below: What We Are Looking For In Bush Foundation Board Members.)
+We are using these to guide our board cultivation process, including doing discreet reference checks to confirm that each candidate has these attributes before we ever reach out to them about the possibility of board service.

 On the presidential front, we have made succession planning an annual topic for our Executive Committee.
 Each January, we update a plan for how we would manage the process and review a set of attributes of what we would be seeking in a new President.
 The current President also shares her opinion on who might be good prospects.

 TAKE BOARD AND PRESIDENT PERFORMANCE REVIEWS VERY SERIOUSLY.